vickaita/dotfiles/README.markdown

 My dotfiles for use across Linux and Mac OS systems.

-## Prerequisites

-Must have GNU Stow installed.

 ## Instructions

-From within this directory run:
+Run `./setup.sh` to install necessary software.
+Then use `stow` from within this directory to install the desired configurations:

 ```
 stow <module>